How to claim back VAT from an overseas supplier

 Blogs 5 Oct 2021

 This article was first published in First Voice.
-Written by Ruth Corkin, Principal and Head of VAT and Indirect Tax, Hillier Hopkins.

 The UK’s exit from the EU has seen an increase in VAT amounts being charged by overseas suppliers.
-However, all is not lost, and businesses can often claim back VAT that has been charged from the tax authority for the supplier.
+However, all is not lost, and businesses can often claim back that VAT from the overseas supplier’s tax authority.

 Is VAT chargeable in the first place?

-For example, if you procure a supply of advertising services from Ireland as a business, the place of supply is in the UK, because that is where you are located.
-You will, of course, be required to account for VAT under the reverse charge and receipt of most services from overseas counts towards your taxable income if you are not registered for VAT already.
+For example, if you procure a supply of advertising services from Ireland as a business, the place of supply is in the UK, because that is where you are physically located.
+The supplier should not charge you either Irish or UK VAT and, instead, you should account for UK VAT under the reverse charge on your UK VAT return.
+If not yet VAT registered, you must add this purchase to your UK taxable sales when considering your UK VAT registration threshold.

-The most likely reason why you may have been charged VAT is because you, or someone in the business, has not provided the supplier with the UK VAT registration number.
+The most likely reason why you may have been charged VAT incorrectly is because you, or someone in the business, has not provided the supplier with the business’ UK VAT registration number.
 A number of the tax authorities will only accept a VAT registration number as evidence that the services have been purchased by a business.

 Therefore, the first remedy is to provide a VAT number and ask for the VAT to be credited and repaid.
 If the supplier will not (or cannot do this due to its local VAT rules), then the only recourse is via the refund system, but you will need to provide evidence that you have tried to obtain the refund from your supplier.